alphastigma101/React-Django-AWS-Website/README.md

 ### React

 * *<FMI>*

+# React Sources
 * **ReactDOM**:
     * *https://legacy.reactjs.org/docs/react-dom.html*
 * **React**:
     * *https://legacy.reactjs.org/docs/react-api.html*

 ### Running the App Locally
 * Install dependencies with `npm install`.
 Note that there may be deprecated dependencies or it saying vulernable packages detected.
 You can ignore that if and only if talks about **nth-check** as the package.json file is structured in a way where it tests the product `dependencies` and the development `dependencies`.
 You can view this source here for more info: **https://stackoverflow.com/questions/71781795/react-npm-inefficient-regular-expression-complexity-in-nth-check**.
-You can also execute `deploy-app.sh` by she-banging it like so `deploy-app.sh` which will deploy the app

 * Start the app **on your client machine**, issue `npm start` and follow prompts to view the code running in a browser.